TrackGS: Optimizing COLMAP-Free 3D Gaussian Splatting with Global Track Constraints: 3D Gaussian Splatting

-With the projection matrix denoted by $T_{cw}=[R_{cw}|t_{cw}]$, which transforms points from the \textit{world} coordinate space to the \textit{camera} coordinate space, an image rendered from the specified view can be obtained as follows.
+Denoting projection matrix $T_{cw}=[R_{cw}|t_{cw}]$, which transforms points from the \textit{world} to \textit{camera} coordinate space, an image rendered from the specified view can be obtained as follows.
 First, the covariance matrix in camera coordinates $\Sigma^{\mathrm{2D}}$ is obtained by approximating the projection of 3D Gaussian in pixel coordinates, and can be expressed as:

 where $J$ is the Jacobian of the affine approximation of the projective transformation.
-Then the final rendered color $\hat{C}$ of a pixel can be formulated as the alpha-blending of $N$ ordered Gaussians:
+The final rendered color $\hat{C}$ can be denoted as the alpha-blending of $N$ ordered Gaussians: